 IFRS 17 requires that cash outflows should be allocated to their related component, and that cash outflows not clearly related to one of the components should be systematically and rationally allocated between components.
-Insurance acquisition cash flows from other internal and some fulfilment cash flows relating to overhead costs do not clearly relate to one of the components.
-A systematic and rational allocation of such cash flows is consistent with the requirements in ... other IFRS Standards for allocating the costs.
-AASB 17 is silent regarding how to accomplish this separation of production-the requirements in IFRS 15 and accordingly might be seen as an indication that normal cost accounting approaches, particularly key allocations between functions are appropriate.
-IAS 2 Inventories, for example.
+Insurance acquisition cash flows and some fulfilment cash flows relating to overhead costs do not clearly relate to one of the components.
+A systematic and rational allocation of such cash flows is consistent with the requirements in ... other IFRS Standards for allocating the costs of production-the requirements in IFRS 15 and IAS 2 Inventories, for example.